Robert Rotenberg: Writing

-In 2013, NPR broadcast a feature story about Rotenberg and Toronto for their "Crime in the City" series, describing how he developed his characters by giving them actual locations in Toronto to live.
+In 2013, NPR broadcast a feature story about Rotenberg and Toronto for their Crime in the City series, describing how he developed his characters by giving them actual locations in Toronto to live.

 Rotenberg also teaches writing to aspiring novelist, does writing seminars at various law firms in Toronto as well as lecturing at an LLM program at Osgoode Hall Law School.
 He has participated in The Word on the Street, Authors at Harbourfront Centre, Toronto and the Ottawa International Writers Festival, Thrillerfest in New York City, among other literary events.

-He has written for two episodes for Murdoch Mysteries, "Murdoch Schmurdoch" (2018) & "Manual for Murder" (2019).
+He has written for two episodes for Murdoch Mysteries, "Murdoch Schmurdoch" (2018) and "Manual for Murder" (2019).